 Differences in model structure, model calibration, nitrogen management and cultivar characteristics explain most of the differences in simulated local grain yields.
 At the local scale, the simulated yields from same-temperature periods from point-based and grid-based simulations were highly correlated (P < 0.001, R2 > 0.5; Table S2), but simulated yields were generally higher in point-based than in grid-based simulations (Fig. 4 and Fig. S1).
-The average yields of the 30 locations in the point-based simulations were 3.2 (82%) and 3.0 (82%) t.ha-1 higher than in the corresponding grid-based simulations under baseline and baseline + 1oC conditions, respectively.
+The average yields of the 30 locations in the point-based simulations were 3.2 (82%) and 3.0 (82%) Mt.ha-1 higher than in the corresponding grid-based simulations under baseline and baseline + 1°C conditions, respectively.
 In both studies, mean temperatures were similar for the period from 90 days before wheat maturity to maturity, except for three locations (Fig. S2).
-Seasonal temperature variability differed slightly between methods and caused a larger seasonal yield variability in the grid-based simulations compared to the point-based simulations (Fig S7).
-Solar radiation inputs were 5% to 7% lower in the grid-based than in the point-based simulations (Fig. S3), which might have contributed slightly to the simulated yield difference (20).
+Seasonal temperature variability differed slightly between methods and caused a larger seasonal yield variability in the grid-based compared to point-based simulations (Fig S7).
+Solar radiation inputs were 5 to 7% lower in the grid- than point-based simulations (Fig. S3), which might have contributed slightly to the simulated yield difference (20).
 Water stress was not considered in either study at these 30 global locations and any possible differences in precipitation inputs had no obvious impact on the simulated results (Table S3).
-Nitrogen fertilizer impacts were not considered in the point-based simulations, but four of the seven crop models in the grid-based simulations did consider country average N fertilizer application which could explain why the grid-based model ensemble simulates generally lower yields compared to the point-based simulations (Table S3).
+Nitrogen fertilizer impacts were not considered in the point-based simulations, but four of the seven crop models in the grid-based simulations did consider country average N fertilizer application, which could explain why the grid- compared with point-based model ensemble simulates generally lower yields (Table S3).

-Another important factor possibly contributing to yield differences between the grid-based and point-based simulation at the local scale were the models used in the studies.
-There were 29 crop models and one statistical regression in the point-based simulation ensemble, whereas there were seven crop models in the grid-based simulations.
+Another important factor possibly contributing to yield differences between the grid- and point-based simulation at the local scale were the models used in the studies.
+There were 29 crop models and one statistical regression in the point-based simulation ensemble, whereas there were 7 crop models in the grid-based simulations.
 Three models (CERES, EPIC, and LPJmL) were common to both studies.
-These three models tended to simulate lower yields than the 30-model ensemble average from the point-base study for the 30 locations, about 0.9 t∙ha-1 less in the baseline period (Fig. S4).
+These three models tended to simulate lower yields than the 30-model ensemble average from the point-base study for the 30 locations, about 0.9 Mt∙ha-1 less in the baseline period (Fig. S4).
 This may have lowered the grid-based simulations proportionally.
 Differences in the calibration of crop models can be another source for output differences (21).
 Some models in the grid-based simulations were calibrated and some were not (8), while in point-based simulations all models were calibrated for anthesis and maturity dates with local phenology information (7).
-Hence, differences in model structure, solar radiation and inputs like N fertilizer may explain some of the lower yields found in the grid-based studies.
+Hence, differences in model structure, solar radiation and inputs like N fertilizer could explain some of the lower yields found in the grid-based studies.
 Differences in cultivar calibration, particularly for phenology, add another source of differences between these two studies.